Of the many angling memories I have – a serendipitous meet-up with Russell Blessing on the Juniata in Pennsylvania tops all of them.

 By Fly Rod and Reel / Kirk Werner / Editor’s Pick

 The late Russell Blessing probably helped you catch a bunch of fish.
 The man who created the Woolly Bugger never sought to become a household name, but his invention has attained a heralded status among fly anglers worldwide.
 What follows is a brief interview with Russ’s son, Fred Blessing, as he remembers the man behind the fly that has helped anglers worldwide catch more fish than perhaps any other pattern.

 Q: Your father, Russ Blessing, is credited with having invented the Woolly Bugger.
 How and when did he arrive at this invention?

 A: When he created the fly in 1967, he wasn’t an avid fly tier like he was in his later years.
-He actually created it for small mouth bass.
-He wanted to create something similar to the Dobsonfly lava.
+He actually created it for smallmouth bass.
+He wanted to create something similar to the Dobsonfly larvae.
 He later added a marabou tail, which created the Woolly Bugger.

 Q: How different was the first Woolly Bugger than what we typically see today?